 - After roasting, let them cool inside the oven for a bit with the oven door open and the heat turned off.

-And finally, while roasted chickpeas make an excellent snack, they are also awesome as toppings on all kinds of dishes.
+While roasted chickpeas make an excellent snack, they are also awesome as toppings on all kinds of dishes.
 I’m having mine tonight on a salad.
 I’ve know several people that have them in soups or in all kinds of skillet sausage mashups.
 They are a healthy addition to trail mix, or a nice touch on a cheese board.
 If you want to get really wild, try adding some roasted chickpeas to your ice cream!

 Roasted Harissa Chickpeas